Weed Watcher Toolkit

 Weed Watcher training events are posted on our Events Calendar.

-Can’t make it one of our scheduled trainings but have a group of potential Weed Watchers?
+Can’t make it to one of our scheduled trainings but have a group of potential Weed Watchers?
 We will come to you and train your friends, family, or neighbors on what to look for right from your dock!
 This is a great way to get school groups, camps, and Homeowner Associations involved in protecting Newfound Lake.

-Gaia GPS Guide for Weed Watchers
+Survey123 Guide for Weed Watchers

 Weed Watching Equipment Available